RandyRDavila/GraphCommunities.jl/README.md

 # GraphCommunities.jl

-GraphCommunities.jl is a Julia package that offers utilities for graph-based community detection and visualization.
-It provides functions to load graphs, detect communities using the Louvain method, and visualize the detected communities.
+`GraphCommunities.jl`` is a Julia package designed for detecting communities within graphs.
+It employs various community detection algorithms.
+Currently, the package includes the Louvain method and the k-clique percolation approach for community detection.

 ## Installation